Latin phonology and orthography: Examples

 The following examples are both in verse, which demonstrates several features more clearly than prose.

 From Classical Latin

 Virgil's Aeneid, Book 1, verses 1–4.
+Quintilian describes the pronunciation of this passage in depth in Book XI of the Institutio Oratoria.

 Quantitative metre (dactylic hexameter).
 Translation: "I sing of arms and the man, who, driven by fate, came first from the borders of Troy to Italy and the Lavinian shores; he [was] much afflicted both on lands and on the deep by the power of the gods, because of fierce Juno's vindictive wrath."